THE MOVIES & MEANING EXPERIENCE

 About Movies & Meaning

 These days the noise of bad, fake, and hurtful stories is loud, harsh, and sometimes overwhelming.
 The task of creating our better world seems large and difficult to hold.
 And many people we’ve talked to just seem, for lack of a better word, tired.

-You’re invited to this healing, joyful, challenging, and life-giving experience, which will lift your heart without asking you to switch off your brain.
+Folks were invited to this healing, joyful, challenging, and life-giving experience, which lifted your heart without asking people to switch off their brains.
 The Movies & Meaning experience is an experimental community where we practice being the way we want the world to be.
 It's a gathering undertaken in hope.

-Over three days, up to 500 participants will be inspired and challenged by artists and activists who work at the intersection of creativity, peace, spirituality, and social change.
-Participants will walk away with a renewed spirit for social justice and tools for community healing.
+Over three days, over 300 participants were inspired and challenged by artists and activists who work at the intersection of creativity, peace, spirituality, and social change.
+Participants told us that they departed with a renewed spirit for social justice and tools for community healing.

-Seven movies will be paired with seven activities, serving as touchstones, inviting us to wonder, dream, and reflect on our world and our active place in making it.
+Seven movies were paired with seven activities, serving as touchstones, inviting us to wonder, dream, and reflect on our world and our active place in making it.
 Unlike typical film festivals, instead of passive viewing, Movies & Meaning creates a space for engagement and transformation.
-We'll weave art throughout our time together as a means of reflection and change-making, learning how to make the world better through substantive action.
+We wove art throughout our time together as a means of reflection and change-making, learning how to make the world better through substantive action.

 The Speaker Lineup

-In 2018, our festival speakers span the worlds of spirituality, storytelling, and activism.
-Through lecture and Q&A, they'll guide us to engage more fully in the world, honor the brilliant diversity of human stories and experiences, and work to undo suffering and oppression in all its forms—both inside and out.
+In 2018, our storytellers spanned the worlds of spirituality, storytelling, and activism.
+Through lecture and Q&A, they guided us to engage more fully in the world, honor the brilliant diversity of human stories and experiences, and work to undo suffering and oppression in all its forms—both inside and out.